DomenicoSolimini/HDA-project/README.md

-# Indoor Human Walking Path Reconstruction from a FMWC Radar Signal
+# Indoor Human Walking Path Reconstruction from a FMCW Radar Signal

 ## Introduction
 Surveillance systems call for new solutions.
 Modern